MohammedAlAkashi/CipherMate/README.md

 ## Features

-*Custom encryption algorithm
+-Custom encryption algorithm

-*Easy to use command-line interface
+-Easy to use command-line interface

-*Choose the number of layers of encryption/decryption
+-Choose the number of layers of encryption/decryption

 ## Installation